microsoft/vscode-node-azure-pack/README.md

 ## Azure Services

+- [GitHub Copilot for Azure](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azure-github-copilot) integrates support for GitHub Copilot agent and ask modes.
+Use Azure tools in agent mode to automatically complete Azure tasks, or chat with @azure in ask mode to get help with Azure services, development for Azure, and Azure DevOps tasks.

 - Host your **Single Page and Serverless Web Apps (SPA & Jamstack)** using [Azure Static Web Apps](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps).
 Connect your GitHub repo to publish your apps directly to Azure and seamlessly add serverless backends powered by Azure Functions.

 - Host your **full stack web sites and APIs** using [App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice), Azure's fully-managed Platform as a Service (PaaS) that lets you deploy and scale web, mobile, and API apps.
 The Azure App Service extension lets you quickly create sites, deploy them, view logs, and even set environment variables (such as a Connection String), right from within VS Code.
 For more information, see the [App Service Walkthrough](https://code.visualstudio.com/tutorials/app-service-extension/getting-started).